-Due to the huge size of cryptographic keys (usually from 128 to 256 bits), it is practically impossible to test the algorithm for all key combinations (from 2^{128} to 2^{256} respectively).
-Therefore, the sampling method is used, in which from the total number of the N key combinations, a much smaller number of n keys is selected.
-Using a software simulation of the algorithm, for each of the n sampling keys, a sample output of the algorithm is generated and these n samples are submitted to statistical randomness tests.
-Then, the tests results are processed for the calculation of the total performance of the algorithm for all the keys, using a predetermined sampling error.
+Due to the large size of cryptographic keys (usually from 128 to 256 bits), it is practically impossible to test the modern symmetric cryptographic algorithms for all key combinations (which are $2^128$ to $2^256$ respectively).
+Therefore, the sampling method is used, where instead of testing the algorithm for the huge number N of all key combinations, a much smaller number of n keys is selected, with the acceptance of a predetermined sampling error.
+Then, using a software simulation of the algorithm, for each of the n sampling keys, a sample output of the algorithm is generated and these n samples are submitted to statistical randomness tests.
 The final decision of the algorithm cryptographic strength is made based on the overall success rate of the tests, which are extremely time consuming.
 Therefore, if we want a reliable sampling (small sampling error) but also a practically feasible time to perform the tests, the main problems are: